-The Communication Studies, Broadcasting and Visual Media and Public Relations/Journalism programs are dedicated to enabling genuine and professional interaction in social, aesthetic, and technological contexts.
+The Communication major, Broadcasting and Visual Media and Public Relations/Journalism programs are dedicated to enabling genuine and professional interaction in social, aesthetic, and technological contexts.
 Our courses challenge students to lead, create, and communicate with responsibility, passion, and excellence.
 Our curriculum embodies cultural innovation within the Liberal Arts tradition in the spirit of Catholicity.
 Our faculty strive to cultivate exemplary communication within and among local and global communities.

 In our teaching, research, and service we affirm and strive for